CGuichard/ispec/CONTRIBUTING.rst

    git remote prune origin

-Here’s one process that you can follow once your local branch was pushed, successfully merged into ``develop``, and if you don’t need it
+Here’s one process that you can follow once your local branch was pushed, successfully merged into ``master``, and if you don’t need it
 anymore:

 .. code:: bash

-   git switch develop
+   git switch master
    git pull
    git branch -d <my-branch>
    git remote prune origin